 To conclude, the researcher found out that the organization uses a combination of strategies to gain competitive advantage.
 They include differentiation strategy, operation excellence strategy, corporate social responsibility strategy, franchise strategy, market development strategy and product development strategy.
 The objective of the study was to examine the strategies adopted by RHEAL to gain competitive advantage.
 The researcher was interested in finding out the factors influencing operation of the organization as well as existence and absence of deliberate strategies leading to the insurance successful operations over the years.
 The study tested the various strategy models espoused by scholars in the field of strategy and strategic management.
 From the research findings, the researcher concludes that RHEAL has adopted six strategies to gain competitive advantage.
-The strategies are market development strategy, operation efficiency strategy, product development strategy.
+The strategies are market development strategy, operation efficiency strategy, product development strategy, differentiation strategy, franchise strategy and corporate social responsibility strategy.